CSTS

-Crew Space Transportation System (CSTS), or Advanced Crew Transportation System (ACTS), was a proposed design for a crewed spacecraft for low Earth orbit operations such as servicing the International Space Station, but also capable of exploration of the Moon and beyond.
-It was originally a joint project between the European Space Agency (ESA) and the Roscosmos, but later became solely an ESA project.
-This study was conceived as a basic strategic plan to keep a viable European human spaceflight program alive.
+Crew Space Transportation System (CSTS), originally Advanced Crew Transportation System (ACTS), was a proposed design for a crewed spacecraft for low Earth orbit operations such as servicing the International Space Station, but also capable of exploration of the Moon and beyond.
+It was a joint project between the European Space Agency (ESA) and the Russian Federal Space Agency (Federal'noye kosmicheskoye agentstvo Rossii – FKA).

-CSTS had completed an initial study phase, which lasted 18 months from September 2006 to spring 2008, before the project was shut down before an ESA member state conference in November 2008.
-However, the head of the ESA denies that the ATV evolution plan is an alternative and talks are ongoing as to whether to continue funding the ACTS plan.
-As of late November 2008, the project funding had been limited to a feasibility study with a launch of an actual vehicle possible no earlier than 2017.
+The project was conceived as a basic strategic plan to keep a viable European human spaceflight program alive after the US space agency NASA declined the ESA’s request to participate in the American Orion spacecraft project.
+Meanwhile the ESA had been in talks with the FKA aimed at the two organisations collaborating on the development of Kliper, which was to be a replacement for Russia’s venerable Soyuz spacecraft.
+After NASA’s decision, in mid-2006 the FKA and ESA agreed to cooperate on the ACTS, with funding limited to a feasibility study for a launch of an actual vehicle possible no earlier than 2017; the name of the proposed vehicle was then changed from Advanced Crew Transportation System to Crew Space Transportation System.
+The study phase of ACTS/CSTS was completed and submitted to a conference in November 2008 of ESA member states.
+As no further funding was allocated at the conference, the project was shut down.
+The ESA decided to develop the upgraded crewed version of ATV.
+In mid-2009 EADS Astrium was awarded a €21 million study to design the crewed vehicle.

+When a plan for a crewed version of the ESA’s Automated Transfer Vehicle (ATV) cargo spacecraft was announced a few months before the decision to shut down the CSTS project was made, the head of the ESA denied that it was an alternative to the CSTS, saying there were ongoing talks as to whether to continue funding the CSTS project.

-In 2009, Russia decided it would go with a version of the original design of the CSTS and renamed it the Prospective Piloted Transport System (PPTS).
-ESA decided to go with an ACTS (Advanced Crew Transportation System), an evolution of the CSTS craft that would be an upgraded crewed version of the ATV spacecraft.
-In mid-2009 EADS Astrium was awarded a €21 million study to design a crewed variation of the European ATV vehicle which is believed to now be the basis of the ACTS design.
-Since early 2013, ESA and NASA have begun cooperation on developing the European Service Module for the current version of the Orion spacecraft.
-This has cast previous ESA efforts concerning a crewed derivative of the ATV spacecraft into uncertainty.
-As of summer 2015, no known new developments on the CSTS/ACTS project had been disclosed to the public.
+In 2009, Russia decided it would proceed with developing a version of the original design of the CSTS, which became the Orel spacecraft.

+In early 2013, the ESA and NASA began cooperation on developing the European Service Module for the current version of the Orion spacecraft.
+This cast previous ESA efforts concerning a crewed derivative of the ATV spacecraft into uncertainty.
+As of summer 2015, no known new developments on the ACTS/CSTS project had been disclosed to the public.